All our fabrics are handmade with great skill and attention to detail at our charming factory in Southern India.

 Please do this prior to cutting or joining/attaching the fabric to a lining, as we cannot accept responsibility once the fabric has been cut or used.

-Our heavy duty thickweave cottons have some cotton slubs and slight joins visible in the fabric, these do not spoil the look of the fabric and are not faults, but are an inevitable result of the weaving process.
+Our heavy duty thickweave cottons have some cotton slubs/slight weave joins visible in the fabric, these do not spoil the look of the fabric and are not faults, but are an inevitable result of the weaving process.

 Embroidered & Appliqued Fabrics